 Check out this interactive tool by CarCraft to help decide which one is right for you.
 CarCraft is a highly reputable brand that makes various car covers to protect against the elements.

 Car covers obviously come in a bunch of different colors and materials, but they also fit differently.
-Typically the higher in car covers will contour to your specific model of vehicle, and leaves less room for the cover to slide around when taking it off.
+Typically the higher in car covers will contour to your specific model of vehicle, and will leave less room for the cover to slide around when taking it off.

 Before you throw a new car cover on your vehicle, you want to make sure both the car and cover are completely dry.
 Also, if you plan to use your car cover outside in the elements for any reason, you need to make sure your cover is waterproof.